martinschaible/guide-uptime-kuma-monitoring/README.md

 :bulb: I find it easier to **clone** an existing monitor.
 Only the *IP address* and the *Expected Value* need to be adjusted.<br>

 :link: [Description for OID 1.3.6.1.4.1.2021.4.6](https://oidref.com/1.3.6.1.4.1.2021.4.6)

+## Disadvantages, minor problems
+:bomb: Uptime Kuma receives the SNMP data in **JSON format** and treats all values ​​as **strings**.
+This works fine until the values ​​are in decimal format.
+Then, comparisons become inaccurate.
+This affects, for example, the monitor for CPU load.
+The value might be **2.45**, which isn't suitable for string comparison.
+In that case, only the value **2** remains.<br>
+:bomb: SNMP monitoring with Uptime Kuma is more of a nice-to-have feature and can't compete with proper SNMP monitoring.
+But that's acceptable for free software.<br>

 ----
 :collision: If you find a mistake or any text is not understandable, please open an issue.